mikerwilson/op25-ansible/README.md

 headless/remote configuration.
 If you're an advanced Ansible user there are other options for use, hoever this guide will not cover those.

-This guide will help you set up your control machine.
+This guide will help you set up your control machine and build the pi resulting in an audio feed you can listen to with a web browser on your local network.
 The control machine can be MacOS, Linux, or Windows.

+**NOTE**: This playbook does NOT have security in mind.
+Please do not expose your scanner to the internet directly without considering the implications and taking steps to protect yourself and your network.

 # Installation Instructions